WandersonPereira01/php-websocket/README.md

 # php-websocket
-An exemple that how to use websockt an php.
+An example that how to use websockt in php.